djaus2/CC2650SensorTag-CS/README.md

 - Windows 10 IoT Core, RPI3.
 14393 TBA
 - Windows 10 IoT Core, RPI3.
 15063 TBA
 - Windows 10 IoT Core, RPI3, 16170  Works but there are some BT connectivity issues (works some times but not all).
-- Some time get not BT Radios messgae.
-Reboot fixes that.
+  - Sometimes get some issues that a reboot fixes.
 - Dragonboard test coming.
 - Windows 10 Desktop Builds 14393  **OK**
 - Windows 10 Desktop Builds 15063 TBA